0xn3va/cheat-sheets/Web Application/CORS Misconfiguration/README.md

 When responding to a credentialed request, the server must specify an origin in the value of the `Access-Control-Allow-Origin` header, instead of specifying the `'*'` wildcard.

+{% hint style="info" %}
-> Note: Cookies set in CORS responses are subject to normal third-party cookie policies.
+Cookies set in CORS responses are subject to normal third-party cookie policies.
+{% endhint %}

 ## The HTTP request headers